xiaofuhu/lsm-image-matching/README.md

 # lsm-image-matching
-*This repository is related to a MATH 214 final project at the University of Michigan - Linear Algebra and Least Squares Matching*
+*This repository is related to a MATH 214 class project at the University of Michigan: Linear Algebra and Least Squares Matching*

 ## Description
 We have implemented LSM image matching in Python using image and matrix manipulation libraries including OpenCV and NumPy.